benmvp/slides/2024/connecttech/nextjs.md

 ---

 - So if this blog post had frequently changing content
+  - Or somehow was unique to every user
   - Then SSR could be a good fit
   - But if the data was mostly static, it'd be overkill & a sub-optimal render experience
+  - Plus we'd be hitting the server way more than necessary
 - In general SSR is good for pages that either...
-  - 1/ Have data that could change with every render
+  - 1/ Have data that could change with **every** render
   - 2/ Or the page is mostly user-specific content
   - So think search results, checkout flows, etc